A Cadillac and a Pickup Truck

 It is no secret that the "Baby Boomers" drive the market of supply and demand in this country, and they are beginning to demand a gentler, more comfortable horse to ride.
 Thus the Peruvian is becoming increasingly more popular.

 If one visits with a Peruvian owner, and the talk gets around to "why did you buy a Peruvian?"
 The number one answer will be: "! had given up riding because of a bad back, etc. Then ! heard about this wonderful horse with a ride as smooth as a rocking chair.
-Now I go on all day trail rides and have no problems.
-This horse is so-o-o smooth?"
+Now I go on thirty mile trail rides and have no problems.
+This horse is so-o-o smooth?

 Peruvian Digest Home Page | Trial Issue |